LibreTexts/Libretext/API/README.md

 Non-committed files
 ===================
-There are three JSON files that are not committed to the repository.
-They are secure.json, authen.json, and authenBrowser.json.
-These contain API keys are usually rotated twice a year for security purposes.
+There are multiple JSON files containing secrets that are not committed to the repository.
+They are `authen.json`, `authenBrowser.json`, `bookstoreConfig.json`, and `secure.json`.